metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

 # CHANGES

-This version is a beta release for version two of followme.
+This version is version two of followme.
 In the past the code constructed a hash and passed it to the template, which used the values in the hash to produce the web page.
 In version two the code passes an object to the template, which calls the build method for each variable in the template, passing the name of the variable and a filename to retrieve it from as arguments.
 The module then returns the value, which is used to fill in the template.
 The major user visible change is that the template syntax has changed, the new syntax is a subset of the previous syntax.
 Please see [App::Followme::Template](https://metacpan.org/pod/App%3A%3AFollowme%3A%3ATemplate) for a description of the template syntax.

 The second change is that the configuration parameters of some of the modules has changed.
 The new configuration parameters are described in each module.
 The motivation for the change is that placing the variable building in a separate class allows more than one type of file to be handled by modules placed in the configurarion file.
 Each class handles a type of file and the name of the class which builds the variables is a configuration parameter.

-The third change is that the configuration file format has changed to use a subset of yaml.
+The third change is that the configuration file format has changed to use a subset of yaml instead of .
 The new configuration file format is decribed below.

-The beta release will be used to build a website documenting followme and the process of building the site will be used to debug any remaining problems.
-When this process is finished, the version will be bumped to 2.00.
+The biggest change is to how modules are assigned to run\_before and run\_after.
+Previously this is how the configuration file would look:

+    author = Your Name
+    run_before = App::Followme::FormatPage
+    run_before = App::Followme::ConvertPage
+    run_after = App::Followme::CreateSitemap

+This is how the same lines in the configuration file look now:

+    author: Your Name
+    run_before:
+        - App::Followme::FormatPage
+        - App::Followme::ConvertPage
+    run_after:
+        - App::Followme::CreateSitemap

 # INSTALLATION